-An appraisal is inspection allowing the appraiser to come to an opinion of value.
+An appraisal report is inspection leading to an opinion of value.

-The Sales Comparison Approach is commonly the most definitive and clearest indicator of cost for a house.
+Being the most popular approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a residence.

 If you are applying for a loan.